SEDIN : Creative Methods for Successful Inclusion in Multicultural Schools

 UdG Project Coordinator: Dr. Jordi Freixenet

-SEDIN – Creative Methods for Successful Inclusion in Multicultural Schools which aims to promote the use of the Montessori and Creative Learning methods in order to promote social inclusion in multicultural schools.
+SEDIN – Creative Methods for Successful Inclusion in Multicultural Schools aims to promote the use of the Montessori and Creative Learning methods in order to promote social inclusion in multicultural schools.

 Refugee children (as well as children with migrant / minority background) often face difficulties in adapting in the school environment of the host countries because of the difficulties they have with the language, the different cultural background but, mainly, because of the difficult experiences that they have faced on the way to the host countries.